 In 2010, Sports Illustrated named him a finalist for Sportsman of the Year, and he received the Patrick Brady Award from the Brain Injury Association of Illinois.
 In 2008 he received the CoBI Award from the Council on Brain Injury and received a Compassionate Action Award from People for the Ethical Treatment of Animals (PETA) for creating the brain donation program, which will provide information that can usually only be obtained from animal studies.

 Chris is a frequent speaker on leadership, overcoming adversity, and various aspects of brain trauma.
-Since 2004 he has spoken over 280 times at universities, corporations, conferences, high schools, and sports organizations around the world.
+Since 2004 he has spoken more than 330 times at universities, corporations, conferences, high schools, and sports organizations around the world.

 • Lin AP, Ramadan S, Stern RA, Box HC, Nowinski CJ, Ross BD, Mountford CE.
 Changes in the neurochemistry of athletes with repetitive brain trauma: preliminary results using localized correlated spectroscopy.
 Alzheimer's Research and Therapy.
 12/2015; 7(1).

 • Kroshus E, Baugh CM, Daneshvar DH, Nowinski CJ, Cantu RC.
 Concussion Reporting Intention: A Valuable Metric for Predicting Reporting Behavior and Evaluating Concussion Education.
 Clin J Sport Med.
 2014 Jul 21.

 • Robbins CA, Daneshvar DH, Picano JD, Gavett BE, Baugh CM, Riley DO, Nowinski CJ, McKee AC, Cantu RC, Stern RA.
 “Self-Reported Concussion History: Impact of Providing a Definition of Concussion,” Open Access Journal of Sports Medicine.
 5: 99-103.
 2014.